What Is The Internet of Things and How Do You Stay Connected?

 5G and Fibre

-With traditional copper connectivity (PSTN) being switched off in the UK by 2025, enhanced connectivity is being delivered to more people across the country on a daily basis.
+With traditional copper connectivity (PSTN) being switched off in the UK by 2025, enhanced connectivity is being delivered to more people across the country daily.

 The potential boost to UK productivity, by 2025, through nationwide full fibre is £59 billion according to Openreach.
-And with more than two million people now working from home the potential for that to increase even further is now a reality more than ever.
+With around 16% of people in the UK now working from home permanently, the potential for that to increase even further is now a reality more than ever before.

-The 5G rollout is expected to have most of the UK covered by the end of 2022.
+According to The House of Commons Library, up to 93% of UK premises are now able to receive a 5G signal from at least one operator.
 This means technological advances in numerous areas that rely on connectivity can be developed and deployed.
-Greater speed means faster transfers of data enabling many businesses to undergo major transformations with their workforce.
+Greater speed means faster transfers of IoT data enabling many businesses to undergo major transformations with their workforce.
 As we have seen in recent times, remote working is becoming the norm, but with that comes the need for improved data transfers and more reliable infrastructure and that’s where 5G will help.

-5G is up to one hundred times faster than current 4G technology and faster data means businesses can evolve even quicker allowing for improved customers experiences in the field, innovative technology creation and remote working capabilities.
+5G is up to one hundred times faster than 4G technology and faster data means businesses can evolve even quicker, allowing for improved customer experiences in the field, innovative technology creation and remote working capabilities.
+The connectivity opportunities presented by 5G are already pushing job growth, with the maintenance and development of 5G technology creating millions of potential jobs alone, while the evolution of jobs in technology that can be powered through 5G will give rise to even more jobs both now and in the future.

-Fibre is already changing the way we all do things from healthcare through to the simple things like movie quality experience in your own home.
-Complex surgical operations can be performed without the need for a surgeon to be in the same city or even the same country, cloud data centres allow businesses to operate from, virtually, any geographical location without the need for substantial amounts of hardware.
+Fibre is already changing the way we all do things, from healthcare to simple things like movie quality experience in your own home.
+Complex surgical operations can be performed without the need for a surgeon to be in the same city or even the same country, thanks to internet-powered robotics, and cloud data centres allow businesses to operate from, virtually, any geographical location without the need for substantial amounts of hardware.

-High speed fibre connections now give businesses the opportunity to run cloud-based PCs -, a virtual computer that you can scale up or down depending on your needs.
-As there is no physical hardware, clouds-based computers can be streamed from any device utilising the virtual PC’s power and abilities.
+High-speed fibre connections also allow businesses to run cloud-based PCs – a virtual computer that you can scale up or down depending on your needs.
+As there is no physical hardware, cloud-based computers can be streamed from any device utilising the virtual PC’s power and abilities.

 Connectivity and Vehicles